with the Royal Society for the Blind

 UV Shields – Fitovers – Yellow

-The Royal Society for the Blind (RSB) is a not-for-profit organisation and has Deductible Gift Recipient (DGR) status with the Australian Tax Office.
+See Differently is a not-for-profit organisation and has a Deductible Gift Recipient (DGR) status with the Australian Tax Office.
 ABN 37 680 837 839

 Emma has been involved in RSB’s Autism Assistance Dog program since its inception, and a highlight of her working day is seeing the interaction between the children and their families and Marty (RSB’s very loveable Autism therapy dog).